-How I Intend to Create a Minimalist Business
+How to Create a Minimalist Business in 2020

-The business world is full of gurus and coaches telling you how to rise to the top, get noticed and create 6-figures businesses.
-It’s in your face, unrealistic and overwhelming.
+The business world is full of gurus and coaches telling you that to be successful, you have to rise to the top, get noticed and create 6-figures businesses.

-It teaches aspiring business owners to strive for ridiculous income goals, instead of their happiness and guides them towards a life filled with excessive pressure, at the expense of their values.
+This type of business model (perhaps the opposite of a minimalist business) teaches aspiring business owners to strive for ridiculous income goals, instead of their happiness.
+It also guides them towards a life filled with excessive pressure, at the expense of their values.

 What is a minimalist business?

 “Minimalism is a mindset rather than a blind purge.
 If something is useful or pleasurable, you keep it.
 If it’s not, then you consider scrapping it.” – Paul Jarvis

 Put simply, a minimalist business makes sure every decision, piece of software and process is useful, or enjoyable.
 If not, it’s removed to make room for the things that are.

 Something akin to the slow business movement, a minimalist business focuses on conscious choices that benefit the business and the people working in it.
 It’s uncomplicated, intentional and simple in the best sense of the word.

 Why a minimalist business is important